In the Amazon bookstore, there are no second chances for the Third Reich

 That only underscores how difficult it can be to know exactly what Amazon's rules are.
 The confusion is reinforced by AbeBooks, the largest second-hand book platform outside Amazon.

 Some of the books launched from Amazon are available on Abe.
-Recently, there were 18 copies of Mr. Duke's books about Abe, priced at up to $ 150.
+Recently, there were 18 copies of Duke's books on Abe, priced at up to $ 150.
 Amazon, owner of Abe, declined to comment.